 Italian sausage seasoning primarily includes fennel seed (the signature spice), garlic powder, black pepper, salt, and marjoram or oregano.
 Hot varieties add red pepper flakes for heat.
-Below is a detailed breakdown of each ingredient and how to use them.
+Below is a detailed breakdown of each ingredient and how to use them, enhanced with historical context and real-world usage insights.

 Table of Contents